Italy's Wind sets end-Oct deadline to get offers for towers

-MILAN (Reuters) - Italian mobile phone operator Wind, a unit of Russian telecoms group Vimpelcom VIP.O, has set an end-October deadline to receive non-binding offers for its phone masts, two sources close to the matter said on Thursday.
+MILAN, Sept 11 (Reuters) - Italian mobile phone operator Wind, a unit of Russian telecoms group Vimpelcom, has set an end-October deadline to receive non-binding offers for its phone masts, two sources close to the matter said on Thursday.

 “The plan is to close (the deal) by the end of the year,” one of the sources added.